ahmed2917/djangoAuthBoilerPlate/README.md

 # djangoBoilerPlateCode
-A basic Django boilerplate codebase with project structure, settings, and common packages in place.
+A basic Django boilerplate (with email verification via OTP) codebase with project structure, settings, and common packages in place.
 Ideal for starting new Django projects quickly.
 Simply clone and customize to fit your needs